 After a solid day spent editing, and with a little over a week to go until my final submission deadline, it’s unlikely this entry will make a lot of sense.
 But if I don’t check in now, you probably won’t hear from me again until it’s all over.
 And that would be a shame.

-Most of the work has been prompted by the editorial team’s comments – more in this middle chunk of the text than at the beginning.
-Is that because the quality of my writing deteriorated as I went along.
+Most of the work has been prompted by the editorial team’s comments.
+There are more comments in this middle chunk of the text than there were at the beginning.
+Is that because the quality of my writing deteriorated as I went along?
 I don’t think so (at least, I hope not).
-I think it’s more to do with those strands.
-The deeper you go in a novel, the longer each individual story strand gets, and the harder you have to work to stop it knotting up with its neighbours.
+I think it’s more to do with those strands I mentioned.
+The deeper you get into a novel, the longer each individual story strand gets, and the harder you have to work to prevent it from knotting up with its neighbours.

-Today’s been hard work, but luckily my editors are great at giving suggestions.
-They pick up on everything, yes, but they also offer directions and sometimes even solutions.
-If not for their guidance, it would have taken twice as long.
-That’s the way this whole ghostwriting business works.
-I’m not the sole stakeholder here – I’m a member of a team.
+Today has been hard work.
+Luckily for me, my editors rarely make a comment without also making a suggestion about how to address it, not necessarily a solution, but certainly direction.
+If not for their guidance, this process would have taken twice as long.
+That’s the way this ghostwriting business works.
+I’m not the sole stakeholder here.
+I’m a member of a team.

-As I write this, I have around 20,000 words left to edit, plus a pile of notes of my own that I want to address.
-Time’s tight, and there’s a lot of mountain still to climb.
-My arms and legs are tired, my ropes are frayed and my brain feels like the inside of a tumble-dryer.
+As I write this blog post, I still have around 20,000 words left to edit, dozens of comments from the editorial team, plus a pile of notes of my own that I want to address.
+Time’s tight, and there’s a lot of mountain yet to climb.
+My hands are calloused and my limbs are tired.
+My ropes are frayed and my brain feels like the inside of a tumble-dryer.
 But I’m getting there.
 I really am.
 The summit is in sight.
 The real summit this time, not the false one that tricked me a couple of weeks ago.

 Will I make it to the top?